Trinal0821/CapstoneProject/README.txt

 Tasks:
 	1. Using the NLP be able to extract times of dates.
 	  - spacy!!
+	2. Show that the emails are scored differently according to different clients.
+	  - How it take in a client.

 Current Questions:
 	Where should we store the client information?
 	Should we switch over to javacsript to connect smoother to the add on?

 References: